 Our exhibition Hoch wie nie: imaginary landscapes and the creatures who live there, featuring Leila Seyedzadeh and Marlene Bart has been featured in the Italian art magazine Art a Part of Culture Magazine with an interview with Leila Seyedzadeh.
 Read the interview in Italian here: Tessere in Connesione

 The VR (virtual reality) project “Theatrum Radix” that was recently exhibited at GALERIE Peter Gaugy in the exhibition: Hoch wie nie: imaginary landscapes and the animals who live there by artist Marlene Bart is the subject of an article (available in both English and German) available on the mediasphere of the Museum of Natural History, Berlin.
 This multi-year project was conceived by Marlene Bart in cooperation with the Natural History Museum, the Tieratomisches Theater, Berlin, and the renowned digital art studio, Ikonospace.

 Here is a link to the article: Virtual Natural Order Between Art and Science

 Our exhibition “Ain’t No Mountain High Enough” was featured in Kunstmagazin Parnass.
 The cover image is Erwin Wurm’s “Berg 23” (2017) a cast bronze sculpture and studio hammer.
-This exhibition, curated by Mari Otberg, brought together 33 contemporary artists with a theme of “Mountain.”
-The participating artists are:
+This exhibition, curated by Mari Otberg, brought together 33 contemporary artists with the theme of “Mountain.”